The Graduate Student Government is a council of all the Graduate Student Associations (GSAs) at the University of Denver.

 The Graduate Student Government (GSG) affirms the University of Denver's commitment to Inclusive Excellence.
 Moreover, the GSG believes that diversity and inclusion are essential to the fulfillment of our organizational mission.

 Inclusive Excellence is embedded and valued in our learning, programming, student involvement, and funding processes.
 Our commitment to promoting and maintaining a respectful campus community facilitates opportunities for shared understanding among DU graduate students, across academic disciplines, areas of research, and practical expertise.

 As such, the GSG resolves to make meaningful contributions to our campus community in ways that both facilitate and promote respect and support for all persons across similarities and differences in background, including but not limited to: race/ethnicity, sexual orientation, gender identity, gender expression, religion, nationality, age and disability.

 Albert McClure, president

 Albert McClure is a fifth-year PhD student in the Joint Doctoral Program in religion, a program shared between the University of Denver and the Iliff School of Theology.
-He earned an MA in religion from Duke University, and two BAs in history and Old Testament literature from Oral Roberts University.
+He earned an AM in religion from Duke University, and two BAs in history and Old Testament literature from Oral Roberts University.
 He studies ancient Near Eastern and Mediterranean religions, the Hebrew Bible, the Qumran Scrolls and early Christianity.
 He has acted as GSG’s Social Committee co-chair for two years prior to his election as GSG’s president.
 He has also worked as Rev. Dr. Gary Brower’s assistant for two years, improving the Office of Religious and Spiritual Life’s communications and media presence.
 He excited about the opportunity to represent graduate students to faculty, staff and administrators at the University of Denver this academic year.